Eschatologue/CM_wiki/docs/character-creation/origin/species/half-elf.md

 ***Charmed Resistance.*** You have **:d20-adv: Advantage**{ .d20 } on saving throws you make to avoid or end the ^^Charmed^^ condition.

 ***Trance.*** You don't need to sleep, and magic can't put you to sleep.
-You can finish a Long Rest in 4 hours if you spend those hours in a trancelike meditation, during which you retain consciousness.
+You can finish a **:rest-long: Long Rest** in 4 hours if you spend those hours in a trancelike meditation, during which you retain consciousness.

 #### Keen Senses (1)